ekedonald/Ansible-Automation-Project/README.md

 ### Step 5: Begin Ansible development and Set up an Ansible Inventory

-* Create a new branch in the `ansible-config-mgt` repository that will be used for development of a new feature using the command shown below:
+* Create a new branch in the `ansible-config-mgt` repository that will be used for the development of a new feature using the command shown below:

 ```sh
 git checkout -b prj-145